 The number of combat (land, air, or sea) units that can be produced by each industrial complex each turn is limited to 10 for major industrial complexes and 3 for minor ones.
 (If you are upgrading a minor industrial complex to a major one, you may still only mobilize up to 3 combat units from that industrial complex this turn.)
 For each damage marker (plastic gray chip) that is under a given industrial complex, one fewer unit can be mobilized from it.
-Industrial complexes are never destroyed.
+Industrial complexes are never destroyed (except in liberated Chinese territories).
 They can be heavily damaged, however, and can be damaged to the point where they have at least as many damage markers as they have production ability.
-In this case, no new units can enter the game from the damaged complex until it's repaired.
+In this case, no new units can enter the game through that factory until it's repaired.